JoeBwonKenobi/Car-Insurance-Project/README.md

 # Methods used for Data Preparation:

-Before splitting the data I will drop the duplicates and check for any inconsistancies, this will help prepare the data for machine learning.
-Then I identified the features (X) and the target (y) and performed a validation split.
-Next, I created a preprocessing object to prepare the dataset for Machine Learning.
-I imputed missing values using the Simple Imputer after the validation split to minimize the chance of any data leakage.
+To get the data ready for the machine to learn, I'll make sure there are no duplicates and that everything is consistent.
+Then I'll separate the data into two groups: one group that shows what we want the machine to learn (the "target" or y) and another group that provides information for the machine to use (the "features" or X).

+After that, I'll divide the data into a training set and a validation set, so we can test how well the machine is learning.
+I'll use a set of tools called a "preprocessing object" to get the data ready for the machine, and one of the things I'll do is fill in any missing information.

+To make sure the missing information doesn't interfere with the machine's learning, I'll wait until after the validation split to fill it in.
+This way, the machine won't be able to use any information from the validation set to learn about the training set.

 # Model:
 The model I ended up using is a Logistic Regression Model.
 For this particular model, I used Gridsearch CV to find the best parameters to tune